-Adventist Chaplaincy Ministries Assistant Directors for North American Division
+Adventist Chaplaincy Ministries

-Chaplain Washington Johnson joined Adventist Chaplaincy Ministries in December, 2013.
+Chaplain Washington Johnson joined Adventist Chaplaincy Ministries in December 2013.
 As a United States Navy Reserve chaplain, Captain Johnson was deployed to Djibouti, Africa.
 During his deployment Johnson served as Deputy Command Chaplain and Senior Protestant Chaplain for approximately 3,500 service personnel at Camp Lemonnier, the only permanent U.S. military base on the African continent.

 Dr. Johnson formerly served as editor-in-chief of Message Magazine and as a pastor in South Central and Northern California Conferences.
 He is a graduate of Oakwood University (B.A.), the Seventh-day Adventist Theological Seminary at Andrews University (M.Div.), and Reformed Theological Seminary (D.Min.).

 Deena Bartel-Wagner began editing the Adventist Chaplaincy Ministry journals in 2006 and was instrumental in changing them from a newsletter into professional magazines.
 Currently, she oversees the editorial process of of The Adventist Chaplain and For God and Country.
-Her other duties include webmaster of the General Conference ACM and North American Division websites, and the National Service Organization website.
+Her other duties include webmaster of the General Conference ACM and North American Division websites, and the World Service Organization website.
 Additionally, Bartel-Wagner is the social media manager for ACM.

 Bartel-Wagner believes everyone has a story to tell.
 Helping others to find the voice for their story is one of the best parts of her job.